devleaks/TouchPortal-X-Plane-UDP/docs/install.md

 (Which I haven't got yet.)

-Other projects include of course designing cockpits for other aircrafts, or creating application to inject aircraft defects, very much like Laminar X-Plane controller application.
+Other projects include of course designing cockpits for other aircrafts, or creating application to inject aircraft failures, very much like Laminar X-Plane controller application.

 Fly safely.